HimaJyun/secureboot-helper/README.md

+WARNING: WIP, beta, testing, researching, incomplete documentation, ...and other all.
+contains a risk of break the bootloader.

+# secureboot-helper
+some scripts for own-keys secure boot, LUKS full disk encryption, TPM auto unlock, over SSH manually unlock.
+BitLocker-like FDE for Linux servers, auto rebootable for auto updates, data protection from theft, anti mischief.

+WARNING: 3-letter government agency maybe able unlock your device.
+It is intended to protect against theft and attacks by ordinary citizens.
+may not be possible to protect against forensic technology or equipment.  (eg: cold boot attack, DMA attack)
+Don't keeping sensitive data in plain text on **any** servers.
+these data must be encrypted on a secure local device before being upload to the server, and keeping password to your brain.

 # Usage
 ## Ubuntu 22.04 Server
+LUKS without LVM.

 1. `Enther shell` from `Help` menu. (over SSH recommended)
 2. clone and enter this git repository.
 3. `./fde-partition -l -r -10G /dev/<device>` (`-r -10G` for temporary partition, sizes is depend to additional software)